Munira2624/weather-live-telegram-bot/README.md

 ## 📌 About Project
 This Telegram bot provides real-time weather information for any city.

-Users can enter a city name and receive:
+After entering a city name, users can receive:
 - Current temperature
+- Current local time in the city
+- Weather condition
+- Sunrise and sunset times
 - Wind speed
-- Weather condition
-- Current local time

 ---

 ## 🌍 Multilingual Support